ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>I’ve worked on Next.js applications that scaled to over 100k monthly active users and landing pages with millions of monthly visitors.
 In…</blockquote>

 <h3>4.
-How to add a map to your NextJS SaaS application using OpenLayers - <a href="https://medium.com/@olliedoesdev/how-to-add-a-map-to-your-nextjs-saas-application-using-openlayers-3937f12f07fa" target="_blank" rel="noopener noreferrer">link</a></h3>
+Complete Guide: Password Reset and Authentication in Next.js with Auth.js (NextAuth v5) - <a href="https://medium.com/@sanyamm/complete-guide-password-reset-and-authentication-in-next-js-with-auth-js-nextauth-v5-fcf540b2a8fb" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ollie`**
+✍️ **posted by `Sanyam`**

-<blockquote>Maps look great — I’m sure many of you would agree.
-There’s something endlessly fascinating about looking at maps.
-Maps are also a great…</blockquote>
+<blockquote>In this blog, we’ll set up a Next.js (v13+) application and implement a robust authentication system.
+This will include user SignUp, Login…</blockquote>

 <h3>5.
 How I Created Custom Displacement Maps for My Space-Themed Three.js Portfolio Site - <a href="https://medium.com/javascript-in-plain-english/how-i-created-custom-displacement-maps-for-my-space-themed-three-js-portfolio-site-642b52700941" target="_blank" rel="noopener noreferrer">link</a></h3>